Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Mesalamine caused no increase in the incidence of neoplastic lesions over controls in a 2-year study of Wistar rats fed up to 320 mg/kg/day of mesalamine admixed with diet.
 Mesalamine is not mutagenic to Salmonella typhimurium tester strains TA98, TA100, TA1535, TA1537, TA1538.
 There were no reverse mutations in an assay using E. coli strain WP2UVRA.
-There were no effects in an in vivo mouse micronucleus assay at 600 mg/kg and in an in vivo sister chromatid exchange at doses up to 610 mg/kg.
-No effects on fertility were observed in rats receiving up to 320 mg/kg/day.
-The oligospermia and infertility in men associated with sulfasalazine has very rarely been reported among patients treated with mesalamine.
+There were no evidence of genotoxicity in an in vivo mouse micronucleus assay at 600 mg/kg and in an in vivo sister chromatid exchange assay at doses up to 610 mg/kg.

 Pregnancy

-Teratologic studies have been performed in rats and rabbits at oral doses up to five and eight times respectively, the maximum recommended human dose, and have revealed no evidence of harm to the embryo or the fetus.
-There are, however, no adequate and well-controlled studies in pregnant women for either sulfasalazine or 5-ASA.
-Because animal reproduction studies are not always predictive of human response, 5-ASA should be used during pregnancy only if clearly needed.
+Reproduction studies have been performed with mesalamine in rats and rabbits during organogenesis at oral doses up to 5 and 8 times respectively, the maximum recommended human dose, and have revealed no evidence of harm to the embryo or the fetus.

 Pediatric Use